2018 Giro d'Italia, Stage 12 to Stage 21

 The 2018 Giro d'Italia was the 101st edition of the Giro d'Italia, one of cycling's Grand Tours.
-The first half of the Giro began in Jerusalem, Israel on 4 May with an individual time trial; the second half's Stage 12, a hilly stage starting from Osimo, occurred on 17 May.
-The race finished in Rome on 27 May.
+The first half of the Giro began in Jerusalem, Israel, on 4 May with an individual time trial, while the second half's Stage 12, a hilly stage starting from Osimo, took place on 17 May.
+The race concluded in Rome on 27 May.